Department of Microbiology & Immunology

 • Donate to the A. Oveta Fuller Fund

-• Apply for the A. Oveta Fuller Award
+• Information and application for the A. Oveta Fuller Award

-Our department's motto is that 'We are an inclusive community whose passion for discovery, service, leadership and sharing of knowledge addresses global microbiology and immunology challenges.'"
+Our department's motto is that 'We are a dynamic community whose passion for discovery, service, leadership and sharing of knowledge addresses global microbiology and immunology challenges.'"

 Nancy Walls Professor of Microbiology and Immunology, Chair, Department of Microbiology and Immunology, and Professor of Internal Medicine